medikoo/deferred/README.md

 <a name="concept-promise-errorhandling" />
 #### Error handling

-Errors in promises are handled with separate control flow, that's one of the reasons why code written with promises is more readable and maintanable then when using plain asynchronous approach.
+Errors in promises are handled with separate control flow, that's one of the reasons why code written with promises is more readable and maintanable than when using callbacks approach.

-A promise resolved with an error (rejected), propagates its error to all promises that were initiated by its observers.
-Also if observer function crash with error or returns error, its promise is rejected with the error.
+A promise resolved with an error (rejected), propagates its error to all promises that depend on this promise (e.g. promises initiated by adding observers).
+If observer function crashes with error or returns error, its promise is rejected with the error.

 To handle error, pass dedicated callback as second argument to promise function: